 Why all these stages?

-Each stage catches something the others miss.
+Each one catches something the others miss.
 Keyword search picks up specific tool names that semantic search glosses over.
-Dynamic scoring adds context that raw similarity scores ignore.
-Diversity reranking stops the same project from dominating the results.
-None of these is enough on its own – the value is in running them together.
+Dynamic scoring adds context that raw similarity ignores.
+Diversity reranking stops the same project from dominating.
+None of them is enough on its own, the value is in running them together.

 Stage 5: Generating the Email

 By the time we get here, the interesting work is done.
-The job post has been understood, the relevant evidence has been found and ranked, and the most useful proof points are sitting in a structured set.
-Generation is deliberately the simplest part of the pipeline — the model’s job is to write a clear, professional message around the evidence, not to invent anything.
+Generation is deliberately the simplest part of the pipeline, the model’s job is to write a clear, professional email around the evidence, not to invent anything.

-What comes out is a message grounded in something real: actual projects, specific technologies, verifiable outcomes.
-The person reviewing it can see exactly what evidence each point draws from, which makes review fast and gives them confidence in what they’re sending.
+What comes out is an email grounded in something real: actual projects, specific technologies, verifiable outcomes.
+The sales team reviewing it can see exactly what evidence each point is drawing from, which makes the review fast and gives them confidence in what they are sending.

 Grounding over generation